jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_grid_eventlogs.md

 ## Date/Time

 When the entry was entered into the Windows event log.
-Not when it was brought into Spotlight on Windows.
+Not when it was brought into Spotlight Enterprise.

 ## Event ID